-To fuel hot air balloons
+To fuel appliances

+PROPANE-POWERED FORKLIFT

+Industry

-To fuel appliances Business Some businesses and commercial establishments-such as hotels, schools, hospitals, restaurants, and laundromats-use propane for heating and cooling air, cooking and refrigerating food, heating water, and lighting.
-Propane Industry Industry uses 40 percent of the propane consumed in the U.S. Some industries find propane well suited to their special needs.
+Industry uses about 40 percent of the propane consumed in the U.S. Some industries find propane well suited to their special needs.
 Metal workers use propane tanks to fuel their cutting torches and other equipment.
 Industries also use propane for soldering, vulcanizing, and other processes that need a ready heat source.

 Portable propane heaters provide a convenient source of heat for construction and road workers in cold weather.
 Propane also is used to heat asphalt for highway construction and repairs.
 Propane heaters at construction sites are used to dry concrete, plaster, and fuel pitch.
 And because propane is a very low-emission fuel, forklift trucks powered by propane can operate safely inside factories and warehouses.

 Propane is also a valuable feedstock for the chemical industry.
 Almost half of the propane used today is as a raw material for making plastic bags, nylon, rubber, pharmaceuticals, and other products.

+Propane Today

-Propane Today The United States ranks among the world's largest consumers of propane gas.
-About 86 percent of the propane used in this country is produced in the United States from petroleum and natural gas but, since we import 43 percent of the petroleum we use, about 14 percent of the propane we produce here is made from imported fuel.
+The United States ranks among the world's largest consumers of propane gas.
+About 86 percent of the propane used in this country is produced in the United States from petroleum and natural gas but, since we import 42 percent of the petroleum we use, about 14 percent of the propane we produce here is made from imported fuel.

 Propane and the Environment

 Propane is a very clean-burning fossil fuel, which explains its use in indoor settings.
 It was approved as an alternative fuel under the Clean Air Act, as well as the National Energy Policy Act of 1992.

-PROPANE-POWERED FORKLIFT

-U.S. Propane Consumption by Sector, 2021
+U.S. Propane Consumption by Sector, 2023

 Propane is used very little for electricity generation.
 If used for electric power, often it is in off-grid applications.

-Data: Energy Information Administration Total may not equal 100% due to independent rounding.
-Propane as a Transportation Fuel Did you know that propane has been used as a transportation fuel for more than half a century?
+Data: Energy Information Administration

+Total may not equal 100% due to independent rounding.

+Propane as a Transportation Fuel

+Did you know that propane has been used as a transportation fuel for more than half a century?
 Taxicab companies, government agencies, and school districts often use propane instead of gasoline to fuel their fleets of vehicles.
 Today, about one percent of total propane consumption is used for transportation.

 There are some interesting characteristics about propane that make it an ideal engine fuel.
 First, propane is cleaner burning than gasoline.
 Propane leaves no lead, varnish, or carbon deposits that cause the premature wearing of pistons, rings, valves, and spark plugs.
 The engine stays clean, free of carbon and sludge.
 This means less maintenance and an extended engine life.

 Also, propane is all fuel.
 It doesn't require the additives that are usually blended into gasoline.
 Even without additive boosters, propane's octane rating of 110 is equal to and, in most cases, higher than available gasoline.

 A delivery van that runs on propane fuel.

 Propane-fueled engines produce less air pollution than gasoline engines.
 Carbon monoxide emissions from engines using propane are 20 to 90 percent lower than emissions from gasoline-fueled engines.
 Total hydrocarbon emissions are 40 to 80 percent lower.

 So why isn't propane used as a transportation fuel more often?
 For one reason, propane is not as conveniently available as gasoline.
 Second, an automobile engine has to be adjusted to use propane fuel, and the cost of converting an engine to use propane is often prohibitive.
 Third, there is a slight drop in miles traveled per gallon when propane is used to fuel vehicles.